implementing-microservices/ADRs/MSD-7-Collect-Feedback.md

-# MSD-7: Colect Feedback on your Servcie Designs
+# MSD-7: Colect Feedback on your Service Designs

 Date: 01-08-2020